-Scholarships are available to members from SAND, GCAND, The University of Akron, The College of Health and Human Sciences, Ohio Academy of Nutrition and Dietetics (OAND), The Academy, the Nutrition and Dietetics Advisory Board and various other sources throughout the year.
+Scholarships are available from The University of Akron, The College of Health and Human Sciences, Ohio Academy of Nutrition and Dietetics (OAND), the Academy, and various other sources throughout the year.
 Information regarding some of the scholarships will be posted on the Nutrition Brightspace Page or the university web page.
 Deadlines for applications will vary but most are considered during the spring semester.